server-state/specs/arch/modules/server-base.md

 Runs in $O(1)$

 ##### Parameters
 * `name: string` The name of the module.
 Must be unique (i.e., not registered before).
-Otherwise, the module will be skipped and an error message logged.
+Otherwise, we'll skip the module and an error message logged.
 * `moduleFunction: (options: *) => * | Promise<*>` The function defining the module (SMF).
 Must either return a Promise for or a JSON serializable value or throw with an error message in case of failure (resulting in the error message getting logged and a `HTTP 500` response).
 * `authorizedGroups` Groups authorized to access this module
 * `moduleOptions` Options getting passed to the SMF as first argument.
-Can be any type, but usually will be a configuration object.
+Can be any type, but most of the times will be a configuration object.

 #### `init(app: ExpressApp) => void`
 Attaches the server base to the passed Express `app`, handling routes under `/api/` there.